-In the Department of Greek and Latin, this assessment has two parts: a senior comprehensive examination and a senior thesis.
+In the Department of Greek and Latin, this assessment has two parts: a senior comprehensive examination and a senior project.
 The "senior comps" exams differ according to a student's degree program and are described below under the appropriate headings.
 Comps are administered twice every spring semester, once in January and once in March.
-It is expected that all students will attempt comps in January to allow for a possible retake in March, if necessary.
+All students are required to attempt comps in January to allow for a possible retake in March, if necessary.
+Independent preparation for comps should therefore ideally begin in the summer prior to the start of the senior year.

-To learn more about "senior comps," read on; to learn more about the senior thesis, turn to the next section of this handbook.
+To learn more about "senior comps," read on; to learn more about the senior project, turn to the next section of this handbook.